Future Construction Projects

 Oklahoma Department of Transportation (ODOT)

-The following projects are listed in the Oklahoma Department of Transportation 8-year construction plan.
+The following projects are listed in the Oklahoma Department of Transportation's 8-year construction plan.